-W*-HY Fire Booster and Pressure Stabilizing Pump Unit
+W*-HY Fire Booster & Pressure Stabilizing Pump Unit

-W*-HY Fire Booster and Pressure Stabilizing Pump Unit
+W*-HY Fire Booster & Pressure Stabilizing Pump Unit

 W HY Fire Booster and Pressure Stabilizing Pump type 1